 Lifetime ($1,499 or 4×$499): Lowest rates: $0.09/micro, $0.59/standard, $0.05/nano.

-All plans include exchange, clearing, and NFA fees on top.
-For a 100-contract day (50 round trips on E-mini S&P 500), the lifetime plan saves $45–$65 compared to the free plan – breakeven in ~25 days of moderate trading.
+All plans include exchange, clearing, and NFA fees on top (plus a $35/month inactivity fee on the Free plan if you log in but don’t trade live).
+For a 100-contract day (50 round trips on E-mini S&P 500), the Lifetime plan saves roughly $45–$65 compared to the Free plan — breakeven in a few weeks of moderate trading.

 Key differences: infrastructure vs all-in-one